MateusHerculano01/promocao-do-dia/README.md

-# gofinances
+# promocaododia
-gofinances project for expense control purposes, developed with studies in the ignite trail 🚀🚀🔥
+promocaododia project for expense control purposes, developed with studies in the ignite trail 🚀🚀🔥